 Physicians should always make treatment and referral decisions based on the best interests of their patients.
-Employers and the physicians they employ must assure that agreements or understandings (explicit or implicit) restricting, discouraging, or encouraging particular treatment or referral options are disclosed to patients.
+Employers and the physicians they employ must assure that agreements or understandings (explicit or

-No physician should be required or coerced to perform or assist in any non-emergent procedure that would be contrary to his/her religious beliefs or moral convictions; and
+No physician should be required or coerced to perform or assist in any non-emergent procedure thatwould be contrary to his/her religious beliefs or moral convictions; and

-No physician should be discriminated against in employment, promotion, or the extension of staff or other privileges because he/she either performed or assisted in a lawful, non-emergent procedure, or refused to do so on the grounds that it violates his/her religious beliefs or moral convictions.
+No physician should be discriminated against in employment, promotion, or the extension of staff orother privileges because he/she either performed or assisted in a lawful, non-emergent procedure, or refused to do so on the grounds that it violates his/her religious beliefs or moral convictions.